 Securities on loan at the 31 March, if any, are included in the net assets statement to reflect the Fund's continuing economic interest in the securities.
-The Fund's stock lending program was ended during 2020/21.
 BCPP has an active stock lending programme, where it is permissible and as lenders of stock do not generally retain voting rights on lent stock, there are procedures in place to enable stock to be recalled prior to a shareholder vote if considered necessary from a responsible investment perspective.
 The Fund's passive global equity holding is managed by Legal and General who also operate a stock lending programme in selective overseas equity markets under strict conditions.